pjehan/wp-plugin-owlcarousel/readme.txt

 == Changelog ==

+= 0.5.3 =
+* Fix line break in image description (thanks to simplemachines for spotting this bug)
+* Restore original Post Data after custom loop (thanks to pratham2003 for spotting this bug)

 = 0.5.2 =
 * Fix typo with itemsDesktopSmall option (thanks to maxdamage80 for spotting this bug)
 * Change "Carousel Items" to "Carousel Slides"